 And so if I can help a basketball coach, like from, the basketball coach or an entrepreneur, do their thing better, that excites me.
 And and I forgot what was the question again?
 Sorry.

 Dr. John Meis: So you already answered it about that.
 You do have a free session that you can help people get a handle on where they are.

 Steve Adams: And my point I was making was.
 I never am going to talk you into this.
 I want to make sure you're a good fit and make sure it'll work for you.
 Because if it's not, I'll tell you.

 Dr. John Meis: And one of the things that I've seen in people who end up in deep burnout is they it is a slow effect, so they don't notice how far off track they're getting.
 And so the sooner you identify whether it's a problem for you to some degree, the sooner you get it, the easier it is to come out of it, the farther it goes, the longer and harder it is to get back the same spark and energy and passion that you have in the past.

 Steve Adams: I agree a hundred percent and unfortunately I went deep.

 Dr. John Meis: Yeah.
 Steve, I w any other questions for Steve?

-Steve Adams: you're welcome.
+Steve Adams: Oh, you're welcome.
 Thank you, Wendy.
 Thank you, John.
-You're.

 Dr. John Meis: Sure.
-Welcome Steve.
+You're welcome, Steve.
 Thanks so much.
-That's it.
-For this episode of the double your production podcast, we will all see you on the next show.
+That's it for this episode of the double your production podcast, we will all see you on the next show.
 Thanks.

 Sign up to receive email updates